10 Snakes Which Are Easy To Feed In Captivity

 © Wikimedia Commons User: Lucas829 – CC BY-SA 3.0

-Blood pythons are like a hoover for agricultural pests, getting the majority of their calories from rodents and mice.
-It’s no different in captivity, and a steady supply from the pet shop will keep them happy for years.
 The only obstacle with blood pythons is a reputation for aggression.
 They have brutal front fangs, which swing down onto your arm like an iron clamp.
-However, this tends to be only if touched, and many blood pythons calm down with age, going from crazed bezerkers to trusted companions.
+However, they only tend to launch these brutal assaults when touched, and they generally calm down with age, going from crazed bezerkers to trusted companions.

 4 Four-lined snake